kaiomagalhaes/blog/en/the-art-of-delivering-products.md

   Because of the lack of knowledge some people tend to believe that a piece of software is cheap.
 They forget that developers need to be paid as well as other things like servers, email services, merchandising and so on.

-  A recurring teory is that if you have an idea someone is going to put their moneyinto it.
-If you check most of the startup pitch presentations you are going to notice that most of the time the investiment is made in person/execution and that the idea is just something in the middle of it.
+  A recurring teory is that if you have an idea someone is going to put their money into it.
+If you check most of the startup pitch presentations you are going to notice that most of the time the investment is made in person/execution and that the idea is just something in the middle of it.

 3. How do you plan to enter in the market?